tidyqa/simple-bug-tracker/README.md

 This extension has been developed for educational purposes, providing you with an opportunity to learn about Chrome extension development and bug tracking while exploring a practical project.

-- **Learn by Doing** It's absolutely free to download, modify, and use as you see fit.
+- **Learn by Doing:** It's absolutely free to download, modify, and use as you see fit.
 Feel empowered to experiment with the code, customize features, and make it your own.
-- **Modify and Enhance** You have the freedom to modify the codebase according to your preferences.
+- **Modify and Enhance:** You have the freedom to modify the codebase according to your preferences.
 Add new features, experiment with different functionalities, and make the extension align with your learning goals.
-- **Privacy-Focused** Rest assured that the extension operates within your browser's environment and respects your privacy.
+- **Privacy-Focused:** Rest assured that the extension operates within your browser's environment and respects your privacy.
 You have full control over the data and interactions.
 -
-##Key Features
+## Key Features

 - **Effortless Bug Reporting:** Easily report bugs by providing bug descriptions and associating them with specific website URLs.
 - **Organized Bug List:** View your reported bugs in an organized and visually appealing list format.